culsonal/stable-diffusion-ui/README.md

 ```

 #### Run
-Just `git clone https://github.com/culsonal/stable-diffusion-ui`, then cd into the repo and then run `python stable-ui.py`.
+Just `git clone https://github.com/culsonal/stable-diffusion-ui`, then cd into the repo.

+Then run `python stable-ui.py`.